folded-ear/gobrennas-api/sections.md

 might need to pass section ownership information from library to planner, so only frosting gets flipped around.
 Or maybe everything should always be top-down, period?

-Note that the "Our Week" breadcrumb is only visible if you're shopping multiple plans.
+Note that the "Our Week" breadcrumb is only visible if you're shopping multiple plans, and "Clara's Birthday" might be a bucket, not a plan item.

 ## Plan Sidebar (and Calendar)

 1. **ASSUMPTION:** Sections usually stay with their recipe, so if you want to move them, having to open the full planner is reasonable for the reduced clutter of the sidebar.
 Hide planned recipes which:
     1. are a section,
     1. are a descendant of their aggregate, and
     1. are in the same bucket as their aggregate, or not bucketed.